Music Faculty & Staff

 APPLIED MUSIC ADJUNCT FACULTY

-Bob Bryant • Instructor of String Bass
+Bob Bryant • Instructor of Bass Guitar

 BOB BRYANT received his B.A. in Music from the University of Kentucky, and Masters from the Cincinnati College Conservatory of Music.
 He has previously served on the faculty of Eastern Kentucky University as Instructor of Bass, Tuba, Jazz Improvisation, and co-director of the Jazz Ensemble.
 Bryant also served on the faculty of Morehead State University as Professor of Bass and Lecturer in Music.
 Currently, and in addition to Centre College, Mr. Bryant is Professor of Bass and Jazz Theory/Improvisation at Asbury University.